 If your rabbit’s urine is red, it’s likely not a serious health issue.
 Typically, red urine (which is reddish, pinkish, or brownish in color) just means your rabbit has been eating too much of something that causes that color.
 Too many carrots may cause red urine, for instance.

-When your rabbit has red urine, take a look at their diet and see if you need to make changes.
+When your rabbit has red urine, take a look at its diet and see if you need to make changes.
 You can always contact your vet for recommendations as well.
-If your rabbit’s urine is still discolored after you’ve corrected its diet, then it might be the sign of a more serious problem and you should get in touch with your vet.
+If your rabbit’s urine is still discolored after you’ve corrected its diet, then it might be a sign of a more serious problem and you should get in touch with your vet.